JohnSundell/Unbox/README.md

 }
 ```

+#### Fully Swift 2 ready

+Unbox comes completely ready to use in Swift 2, without sacrificing Swift 1 support.
+The Swift 2 implementation includes `throwing` variants of the Unbox functions, as well as an adoption of the new Swift 2 syntax.

+To use Unbox with Swift 2, check out the `swift2` branch!

 #### Hope you enjoy unboxing your JSON!

 For more updates on Unbox, and my other open source projects, follow me on Twitter: [@johnsundell](http://www.twitter.com/johnsundell)